Sweating may provide temporary relief from cold symptoms, but it won’t shorten the duration of your cold. Colds typically last 7–10 days.

 - Do not use a sauna if you’re pregnant.

-It’s fine to try to get a workout in if you have a mild illness, such as the common cold.
+It’s fine to try to get a workout in if you have the common cold.
 Exercise can temporarily relieve cold symptoms such as nasal congestion.

 That said, you should always take into account how you’re feeling.
 If you’re feeling pretty bad, you should just take a day off.
-You also should not exercise if your symptoms include fever, congestion in your chest, or cough.
+You also shouldn’t exercise if your symptoms include fever, congestion in your chest, or cough.

 If you do choose to work out while sick, consider reducing the intensity or the length of your exercise.
 As always, you should remember to stay hydrated while working out.